iotaledger/backstage/.github/ISSUE_TEMPLATE/bug-report-for-backstage.md

 ## Version

-Which version of Chronicle are you running?
+Which version of Backstage are you running?
 (Please provide the commit version).

 - Version: